k0001/exinst/exinst/README.md

 about the singleton type with kind `k1`.
 This might sound strange at first, as `c` and `f1` are the only two type parameters to `Dict1`.
 But as it often happens when working with singleton types, we are not particularly interested in the types involved, but in their kinds instead.
-So, this is the kind of `Dict1` instance that you probably want to write:
+So, this is the `Dict1` instance you often want to write:

 ```haskell
 instance (c (f1 'Small), c (f1 'Big)) => Dict1 c f1 where